COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/California/README.md

 4. california_Science_2019_2024.do;

+To run everything at once, you can run CA_Main_File.do

 ## Updates

-- 03/10/2024: Responded to first round of 2024 data update review comments.
+- 03/10/24: Responded to first round of 2024 data update review comments.
-- 06/11/2024: Moved to new NCES files for all years and updated unmerged observations.
+- 06/11/24: Moved to new NCES files for all years and updated unmerged observations.
 Added new code to deal with additional unmerged observations.
 - 6/15/24: Fixed mismatched ID's for all years.
 - 6/27/24 Incorporated science data for 2019-2023.
 - 11/10/24: Incorporated 2024, streamlined all do-files, redid nces merging by using crosswalk/dealt with mismatched dist and sch ids, brought state up to V2.0 conventions